inkVerb/VIP/501/Lesson-11.md

 ls pdo-upgrade
 ```

-*Note the new files referred to below...*
+*Note the many new files and sections referred to below...*

 | **B-35** :// (Note no .php file in the URL)